What is FOXG1 Syndrome?

 • Missense

-Each mutation produces a different amount of FOXG1 protein.
-Furthermore, each mutation's specifics produces a different amount of protein.
-A deletion, for example, can delete a small segment of the gene or a very large segment, resulting in little or no FOXG1 protein.
-As such, it is important to discuss your child's genetic results with your genetic counselor.
+Each mutation results in a change in the functional amount of FOXG1 protein produced.
+Furthermore, each mutation's specific details of the mutation affect this production.
+A deletion, for example, can delete a small segment of the gene or a very large segment, resulting in differing function of the gene.
+It is important to discuss your child's genetic results with your genetic counselor to understand the specific of your child's genetic mutation.

-FOXG1 Syndrome is a neurodevelopmental disorder showing symptoms early in life, or "congenitally," versus a neurodegenerative disorder showing symptoms later and progressively worsening.
+FOXG1 Syndrome is a neurodevelopmental disorder showing symptoms early in life, or "congenitally," versus a neurodegenerative disorder showing symptoms later and progressively worsening, such as with Rett Syndrome.

 A child born with any of the more common FOXG1 mutations suffers a severe lack of motor control alongside severe cognitive impairment.
 They are nonverbal and cannot walk.
-They often have seizures, vision issues, an inability to sleep for long stretches, and may rely on feeding tubes due to feeding issues.
+They often have seizures, vision issues, an inability to sleep for long stretches, and may rely on feeding tubes and breathing tubes.

-There are a couple of mutations where there is motor control, often seen with missense mutations.
-Kids with these mutations can usually walk, talk, and for som, can hold jobs later in life.
+There are mutations where there is motor control, often seen with missense mutations, for example.
+Kids with these mutations can usually walk, talk, and for some, can even hold jobs later in life.
 However, they have their own set of problems, often including seizures and, at times, severe autism-like behavior.

 Below is a list of typical symptoms.
 Children with the more severe mutations often suffer from all of these symptoms: